brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Manifest yaml in Spinnaker](https://imgur.com/dO7X1BK.png)

 You can now save these changes and go back to the Pipelines page, where you will see the pipeline you just created.
-On the right side of this pipeline you can `Start Manual Execution` to manually trigger the pipeline.
+On the right side of this pipeline, you can `Start Manual Execution` to manually trigger the pipeline.

 ![Pipeline executing in Spinnaker](https://imgur.com/4Im3AiK.png)